 Curaçao's healthcare system is based on that of the Netherlands.
 There are three hospitals in Curaçao and some medical centers.
 They include Curaçao Medical Center, Willemstad, The Antillean Adventist Hospital and The Capriles Clinic is a psychiatric hospital.
 Snowbirds can find doctors and dentists that speak English as well as other languages.

-- Weather: The winter weather in Curaçao will normally be hot during the day and hot/warm during the night.
+- Weather: The fall, winter, and spring weather in Curaçao will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Curaçao you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.